Globalism and the Scary Twist

 Fear and shaming seem to be the tactics of choice in the United States, at least regarding the people.
-Shaming for being white, being black, being rich, being middle-class, being conservative, being straight, being a man, being a woman, loving your country, being properly educated, protecting yourself or your state, and so on.
+Shaming people for being white, black, rich, middle-class, conservative, straight, male, female, loving your country, being educated, protecting yourself or your state, and so on.
 Doubt this?
 Think about how stomping on a flag or sitting during an anthem is now celebrated while wearing patriotic shirts; saying the pledge or waving a flag is somehow frowned upon.
 It is erosion via fear, and the people are not only accepting it; they are celebrating it.

 “The concept of national sovereignty has been immutable, indeed a sacred principle of international relations.
 It is a principle which will yield only slowly and reluctantly to the new imperatives of global environmental cooperation.” – Maurice Strong – The United Nations Conference on Environment and Development (Balaam, 2016).